 Managing your cholesterol and diabetes shouldn’t be done through medications alone.
 You and your healthcare provider should discuss other ways, such as exercise and diet, to help control your blood glucose and LDL levels.

-If your LDL numbers are high and you have diabetes, consider statin therapy.
+If your LDL numbers are high and you have diabetes, statins are still recommended.
 You should talk to your doctor about:

 - your target levels of LDL cholesterol